dm4ml/fastvs/README.md

 #### Inner Product

-The inner product (or dot product) between two vectors$P$and$Q$in an$N$-dimensional space is defined as the sum of the products of their corresponding components:
+The inner product (or dot product) between two vectors $P$ and $Q$ in an $N$-dimensional space is defined as the sum of the products of their corresponding components:

 ```math
  \text{Inner Product}(P, Q) = P \cdot Q = \sum_{i=1}^{N} p_i q_i